appsquickly/typhoon/README.md

 * Supports both initializer and property injection.
 In the case of the latter, it has customizable call-backs to ensure that the class is in the required state before and after properties are set.

 * Flexibility.
-Supports different approaches of dependency injection for different scenarios - block-style, auto-wiring macros or Spring-style XML.
+Supports different approaches of dependency injection for different scenarios - native block-style, auto-wiring macros or Spring-style XML.

 * Lean.
 It has a very low footprint, so is appropriate for CPU and memory constrained devices.